lavaeater/suburban-commando/README.md

 # suburban-commando

+## Never  fear to pivot!

+Make the entities super fudging simple!

 ## There are no dates in the suburb
 The title above references the fact that I did indeed have a date in it, earlier.
 But not today.